ESMValGroup/ESMValTool_Tutorial/_episodes/07-esmvalcoreapi.md

 print(da)
 ```
 ## Build workflow and diagnostic
-> ## Exercise
+> ## Exercise - Easy IPCC plot for sea surface temperature
 > Let's pull some of these bits together to build a diagnostic.
-> - using the `Dataset` object, make a template which we can use to find multiple
+> - Using the `Dataset` object, make a template which we can use to find multiple
-> datasets we want to analyse together.
+> datasets we want to analyse together for variable `tos`.
-> - the datasets being `"CESM2", "MPI-ESM1-2-LR", "IPSL-CM6A-LR"` and
+> - The datasets being `"CESM2", "MPI-ESM1-2-LR", "ACCESS-ESM1-5"` and
-> experiments `'ssp126', 'ssp585'`, iterate to build a list of datasets.
+> experiments `'ssp126', 'ssp585'` with historical, iterate to build a list of datasets.
-> - apply the preprocessors to each dataset and plot the result
+> - Apply the preprocessors to each dataset and plot the result
 >
 > > ## Solution
 > > ```python